AntoineFra/HackathonTopTech/CONTRIBUTING_DOCS.md

 # 🤝 Contributing to Documentation

-Thank you for your interest in improving the PACA Analytics documentation!
+Thank you for your interest in improving the 06 Analytics documentation!

 ## 📋 Table of Contents